Make a Track from Found Sounds

 I added a second, more percussive synth to the background by recording the sound of some coins falling into a glass bowl, then loading it into a sampler and transposing it down.
 I then added some glide and filtered out the top frequencies:

 To finish off the track, I added two effects into the mix.
 For the first, I put a bit of water into a can, then rolled it across a hardwood floor.
 After transposing it up two steps, I boosted the frequencies around 3.5 kHz and cut out everything below that, sidechained a gate to the pen-percussion sound on the drum track, and added a bit of chorus and spring reverb at the end.
-For the second effect, I broke out the laser-fighting robots and sent them into battle.
+For the second effect, I broke out the laser-fighting robot toys and sent them into battle.
 I recorded the power-up sound, then EQed out the low frequencies and sent it through a ridiculously long hall reverb and a filter delay.

 Finally, I arranged and mixed all of these elements into a full track.
 Here’s what it ended up sounding like: